siran/writing/books/A New Arithmetic/A New Arithmetic - 900 Pedagogical Note.md

 > count the new group

 That lesson is useful, but it is not the whole operation.
 Union says that groups are considered together.
-Joining asks what happens through the relation between the parts.
+Relation asks what happens between the parts.

 The distinction can be taught without making arithmetic harder.
 A learner can hold both ideas: